May 2007 abduction of United States soldiers in Iraq: ISI video proving involvement

 and also shows credit cards and other personal items of them, while a voice says: "They were alive and then dead".

 On 9 June 2007, coalition forces raided a suspected "al-Qaida in Iraq" (AQI) house near Samarra (125 km north of Baghdad) and discovered those ID cards of Jimenez and Fouty.

 Bodies of Fouty and Jimenez found

 Over a year later, on 9 July 2008, a suspect led authorities to the shallow grave of Jimenez and Fouty, 20 km (12.5 miles) south of the ambush site.

 Their remains were flown to the U.S.

 On 10 July, the Armed Forces Medical Examiner (AFMES) identified them as Jimenez and Fouty.

-The official AFMES autopsy reports of Byron W. Fouty, issued September 2008, suggest that Fouty had been tortured over a period of four months, from May to September 2007, before being murdered.